 Leah is a lifelong Navy sailor who grew up as a dependent and is now active duty.
 When she was a young girl living in Hawaii, her stay-at-home RN mother fostered several children under 2 who had special needs for a few months and one at a time while they were between more permanent homes.
-Even though she was only 5 years old at the time, she fell in love with a baby named Emily whose smile she can still remember and was old enough to understand that adopting meant adding a child who didn’t come out of my mommy’s tummy.
+Even though she was only 5 years old at the time, she fell in love with a baby named Emily whose smile she can still remember and was old enough to understand that adopting meant adding a child who didn’t come out of her mommy’s tummy.
 Since then, adoption has been at the forefront of her mind when it comes to adding kids to a family of her own.

 In 2015 while stationed on a ship, her church hosted an adoption agency that talked about older child adoption.
 They told her that even single women who work full time on a Navy ship can adopt.
 Leah knew that her time was coming when she would add to her family of one.